nigaphp/niga/README.md

         return $this->render("contact", [
             "name" => "contact"
         ]);
+        ]);
     }
 }

 ```
-## Contact
+## Contact us
-If you want to contribute to this famous framework or if you found any bug, Please contact us here abasslab0@gmail.com / nigatedev@gmail.com / abassthedev@gmail.com
+If you want to contribute to this famous framework or if you found any bug, Please contact us here abass@abassdev.com / nigatedev@gmail.com / abassthedev@gmail.com